Table of Contents

 • 6.
 Travel Insurance for Southeast Asia

 Depending on the SE Asian countries and areas you’ll be visiting, the level of healthcare is hit or miss.
 You will want to protect yourself in case of an emergency and should be aware that your domestic provider does not follow you overseas.
-I personally use and recommend using Faye because they handle everything through their easy-to-use mobile app.
+Paying out-of-pocket for massive expenses is completely unnecessary since travel insurance will cover it.

-You will want to be covered in case of any accidents or large medical bills pop up while traveling.
+We use Faye because they handle everything through their easy-to-use mobile app.
+Insurance offers great peace of mind that you’re covered against any accidents or unforeseen issues while traveling.
 In countries like Laos, you’ll likely need to be flown to Thailand for anything serious.
 This simple medivac can cost upwards of $20-30K, and that’s before receiving medical treatment.
-Protect yourself and your travel investment with an affordable plan.
+Protect yourself and your travel investment with an affordable plan, they even have add-ons to cancel your trip ‘for ANY reason.’

 Travel Insurance for Southeast Asia